- Fan Zone

 At Rider, Luber was part of a staff that produced a school-record 23 wins in 2010-11.
 He was in charge of guard play and his unit finished in the nation’s top-10 in three-point field goal percentage.

 Goodman brought more than a decade of Division I coaching and administrative experience to the table when he was hired in May 2013.
-He begins his first season as an assistant with the program in 2013-14.
+He begins his second season as an assistant with the program in 2014-15.

 He came directly from CSU-Bakersfield, where he served as associate head coach the past two seasons.
 While there, Goodman was actively involved in a program that recorded its first winning season at the Division I level in 2011-12 and earned a bid to the post-season CIT.

 Prior to his stint at Cal-State Bakersfield, Goodman was at Oklahoma for five seasons.
 He was the Director of Basketball Operations from 2006-10 and was an assistant coach during the 2010-11 campaign.
 In 2009 the Sooners went 30-6, climbed to No. 2 in the polls and advanced to the Elite Eight of the NCAA Tournament.
 While at Oklahoma, Goodman helped coach four NBA draft picks including current Los Angeles Clipper All-Star Blake Griffin.

 From 2000-06, Goodman was an assistant coach at Bucknell University.
 The Bison won the Patriot League title in 2005 and 2006, advancing to the second round of the NCAA Tournament both seasons.
 Goodman aided the Bison in finishing the 2005-06 season with a 27-5 ranking and a No. 25 national ranking.